Kiki Hagen

 Kiki Babette Hagen ([ˈkiki ˈɦaːɣə(n)]; born 6 January 1987) is a Dutch politician of the Democrats 66 (D66) and an elementary school teacher.
-She has been a member of the House of Representatives since the 2021 general election.
+She was a member of the House of Representatives from the 2021 general election until 2023.
 She previously served as an alderwoman in the municipality De Ronde Venen.
 From 2011 to 2013 and from 2014 to 2018, she held a seat in the municipal council of that same municipality.

 Early life and teaching career

 Hagen was born in Amsterdam and grew up in Vinkeveen, Utrecht.
 Her mother worked as a teacher, and her father owned a pub in the Amsterdam neighborhood of Jordaan.
 Hagen has a sister and attended the Mijdrecht secondary school Veenlanden College between 1999 and 2004 at havo level.
 She received her Bachelor of Education from the Utrecht University of Applied Sciences in 2010 and subsequently became a teacher at the Abcoude primary school OBS Piet Mondriaan.
 She also did a pre-master in public administration at the Vrije Universiteit Amsterdam in the years 2015–16.
 Hagen stopped teaching when she became an alderwoman in 2018.